-I've been creating lessons for some years now some of my courses are quite big.
+I've been creating lessons for some years now and some of my courses are quite big.
 For example, my main course from 'Texas to the Delta' contains 40 lessons.
 Inevitably, people ask me which are the easiest lessons, which are the easiest videos to watch, and the easiest guitar styles to play?

 So I created some notes for guidance.
 Generally I tell people that it all depends on what you want type of blues guitar you want to play and the fingerstyle that you're interested in, but also of course, it depends on your expertise.
 What level are you?

 Ideally, to begin finger-picking blues guitar you should be an intermediate fingerpicker, so you should know a basic fingerstyle pattern, be comfortable with changing chords and with basic chord progressions in the normal keys, such as E, of course, which is a very common blues key.
+Many of the easiest acoustic blues songs to learn are in the key of E and A.

 The key of A is almost as common and then the more complex chords that tend to be used for Piedmont, Ragtime and swing, which are C, G and to some extent, D 2.
 To continue with a post such as this, where I want to specify five easy blues lessons to start fingerstyle blues guitar, I would have to say really we need to talk about keys and tunings.